siddharth2016/hashnode-blog/ckilc991903u0ios14ytrdwaj.md

 If you liked this not-so-useful action, then give it a star ⭐

-If you loved this not-so-useful action, then [let's connect](https://blog.codekaro.info/lets-connect) and contribute to make this a little bit useful !
+If you loved this not-so-useful action, then let's connect and contribute to making this a little bit useful!

 Just starting your Open Source Journey ?
 Do not forget to check out [Hello Open Source](https://github.com/siddharth2016/hello-open-source) !